 In Table 2 the pair-wise unconditional correlation matrices of the Asian and European groupings of stock markets extended to include the United States stock market are presented.
 The pair-wise correlations appear to be markedly larger among the European stock markets than among the Asian stock markets.
-Of foremost importance, the arithmetic mean of the pair-wise correlations between the European markets and the United States stock market (0.39) are on average approximately 33 percent larger than the pair-wise correlation measurements may, however, be spurious in light of the heteroskedasticity effects revealed in these data.
-In Figure 1, recursive heteroskedasticity robust results with respect to the pair-wise correlations between the continental regions and the United States (following Forbes and Rigobon 2002) are presented.
-Overall, it is evident that the size of the difference in the arithmetic mean of the robust pair-wise correlations, across continental regions, has grown in moderately in magnitude since the start of the sample period examined.
+Of foremost importance, the arithmetic mean of the pair-wise correlations between the European markets and the United States stock market (0.39) are on average approximately 33 percent larger than the pair-wise correlations between the Asian markets and the United States stock market (0.30).
+These correlation measurements may, however, be spurious in light of the heteroskedasticity effects revealed in these data.